Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 HeaderIdempotency-Key

-Required forPOST /v1/orders in production integrations
+Required forPOST /v1/orders in production (optional but recommended in staging)

 MismatchThe same key with a different request body returns 409 conflict